roleup/app-documentation-templates/integration-guide-template.md

 - Once linked with RoleUp, new users can be added to PagerDuty through the RoleUp UI while they are simultaneously added to other services during onboarding
 - If users are added directly within PagerDuty, those changes will be detected and synced back to RoleUp for tracking.
 - When the time comes to offboard a team member, a single click in the RoleUp interface will disable or remove all accounts associated with that user.
 - Offboarding PagerDuty users can have effects on on any open incidents assigned to them.
-To configure these effects [https://support.pagerduty.com/docs/offboarding#section-configure-offboarding-settings](read more about offboarding actions in PagerDuty).
+To configure these effects [read more about offboarding actions in PagerDuty](https://support.pagerduty.com/docs/offboarding#section-configure-offboarding-settings).

 # Requirements
 - PagerDuty integrations require an Admin base role for account authorization.
 If you do not have this role, please reach out to an Admin or Account Owner within your organization to configure the integration.